adammendoza/TodoList-Boilerplate/README.md

   swift package generate-xcodeproj
   ```

-3. Add additional Library Search Path:

-  Currently the 06-06 snapshot will automatically generate an XCode project, but will fail to find compiled libraries that are located in .build/debug.
-You must manually add a search path to the XCode project.
-Open the XCode project and in the 'Build Settings' of both the ***Kitura*** and ***Kitura-net*** modules, add the following to your ***Library Search Paths***:

-    `$SRCROOT/.build/debug`

 4. (Optional) Clone the Unit Tests for TodoList in to your project directory

   Make sure you are in the root of your project where Package.swift and Sources/ directory are.